By Harvest ETFs

 Retirement income options beyond CPP

-Retirees who want income that supplements their CPP benefits or pre-retirees who want to activate their CPP benefits at age 70 may want to consider equity income ETFs.
+Retirees who want income that supplements their CPP benefits or pre-retirees who want to activate their CPP benefits at age 70 may want to consider the above solutions.
 The high annualized yield they generate, paid as tax-efficient monthly cashflow, could help Canadian retirees live well in retirement.